uf-mil/fall-24-app/README.md

 We are looking for two files: ```classes.py``` and ```sim.py```.

 ### classes.py
-Three classes must be clearly defined and documented in this file.
+Three classes must be clearly defined and commented in this file.
 - Topic: _A topic should be initialized with a string (the name of the topic).
 In addition it should hold an array of subscriber objects whose callback function is called every time data is published to the topic_
    - Attributes
      - name : string